Raphael40/Java-Course/java-fundamentals/02_variables-data_types-operators.md

 The difference between all of these terms comes down to the range of numbers they can handle and the amount of storage they take up.

 Following this we have `char` which is used to store a single character in single quotes.
 It is closely linked with the non-primitive data type; `String`, which is used for a sequence of characters.
 So in this case, 'H' (single quotes) is a `char` and "Hi" (double quotes) is a `String`.
-You will normally use `String`
+You will normally use `String`.

 The final primitive data type is `boolean` which is used to represent either `true` or `false`.
 Booleans are commonly used for conditional statements and evaluating expressions.